08 Jul 2020

-Access to medications abroad during the coronavirus (COVID-19) pandemicAdvice for travellers who cannot immediately return to the UK
+Access to medications abroad during the coronavirus (COVID-19) pandemicAdvice for British travellers overseas during the pandemic

 The coronavirus (COVID-19) pandemic has led to unprecedented international border closures and other restrictions.
 All countries may restrict travel without notice.

 The Foreign and Commonwealth Office (FCO) provides guidance for British people travelling overseas during the COVID-19 pandemic.
 As of 4 July 2020, the FCO advise against all but essential travel, except to a list of exempted countries and territories that do not pose a high risk of COVID-19 for British travellers.
 This will remain under constant review to take into account the latest situation in each country, further information can be found on the GOV.UK website .

 Each of our Country Information pages have a COVID-19 exposure risk categorisation (high, moderate or low) based on currently available information assessed by Public Health England and the National Travel Health Network and Centre.

 If your journey home is delayed and you are concerned you may not have enough medicines (including antimalarials) or disposable medical equipment, you should contact your travel health insurance provider for advice about how to get safe medical supplies at your destination.

 - the International Society of Travel Medicine who provide a searchable Global (Travel) Clinic Directory.

 - the nearest British Embassy, High Commission or Consulate as they may be able to direct you to recommended local healthcare resources.
 However, they cannot provide or pay for medical treatment or medical supplies.